andygp503-GigNest/gignest-legal/privacy.md

 ## 9. International Data Transfers

-GigNest is operated from the United States.
+Freelance Wallet is operated from the United States.
 If you are located outside the United States, your information may be transferred to and processed in the United States, which may have different data protection laws than your country.
 For transfers from the EEA or UK, we rely on Standard Contractual Clauses (SCCs) approved by the European Commission as the legal mechanism for transfer.

 ---